having the quality of fantasy n. 1

 Jeff Prucher submitted a 2002 cite from a blurb by Paul Di Filippo in Polyphony 1.

-Mark English submitted a 1974 cite from a reprint of Clark Ashton Smith's 1931 "Out of Space and Time"; we would like to verify the original publication in the July 1931 Wonder Stories.
+Mark English submitted a 1974 cite from a reprint of Clark Ashton Smith's 1931 "The City of Singing Flame"; Jesse Sheidlower verified it in the July 1931 Wonder Stories.

 Irene Grumman submited a cite from a 1971 reprint of Harry Harrison's 1970 anthology "Nova One".